Alcohol Addiction Treatment - What are the options? - UK Home Detox

 Residential Alcohol Rehab Programmes

 Upon arrival, you will be assessed by a nurse, a trained counsellor, and a doctor.
 These assessments are to gauge your physical and mental health after detox.
-At this point your treatment team will construct a tailored plan to best facilitate your rehab:
+At this point, our health care providers will construct a tailored treatment plan to best facilitate your rehab:

 • Medications needed to ease your withdrawal or to prevent cravings will be prescribed

-• Therapy schedule – including one on one therapy sessions and group sessions
+• Therapy schedule – including one-on-one therapy sessions and group therapy sessions to address a potential mental health condition.

 • Additional therapies such as creative therapy (music and art) and exercise therapies (Yoga)

-• In cases of a dual diagnosis (mix of mental health issues and substance abuse) supportive medications and additional therapy may be provided
+• In cases of a dual diagnosis (mix of mental health issues and alcohol misuse) supportive medications and additional therapy may be provided

 A private residential rehab enables you to focus and reflect on your recovery, allowing you a structured and supportive environment away from triggers and stress.